Jacob-Lasky/ISeeTV/backend/tests/best_practices.md

 Testing Prompt for Future Modules

+I have a top-level conftest.py which is where additional fixtures are defined.

+To run tests, use the following command: uv run pytest ...

 Your goal is to create a test suite that is maintainable, meaningful, and aligned with the real code.
 Follow these guidelines when testing any new or existing module:
 1. Understand Before You Test
     Read the actual function and class definitions